 You now have an up-to-date source tree in your application.
-Run generate.py source to check that the generation process goes through and test your application in the browser.
+Run to check that the generation process goes through and test your application in the browser.
 Use the browser console or qooxdoo's own console to see any more warnings and hints at runtime.